davidfarrimond23/tech-docs/source/documentation/payments/_payment_in_arrears.md

 ## Payment in Arrears

-The payment in arrears journey is what an applicant uses to:
+The payment in arrears journey is used for Medium 2 (100k-250k) and Large Applications when an applicant wants to:

 - Submit a project update to an investment manager,
 - Detail spends carried out on the project thus far,